Sennheiser IE 100 Pro Frequency Response

 **2. IE 500 Pro

-• Performance: Provides even greater detail and depth across the frequency spectrum, suitable for high-end professional use.
+Performance: Deep and rich in even finer detail work across the frequency spectrum, the ultimate in heavy-duty high-end professional use.

 Beyerdynamic DT 1990 Pro